 - You can follow the necessary steps to maintain and manage the sales run rate to drop down the sales.
 This is important so that you don’t run out of stock and have a sales order at a rate.

-- After that, you should prepare FAQs and support team for handling customers’ doubts, generally related to the delays in delivery.
+- After that, you should prepare FAQs and a support team for handling customers’ doubts, generally related to the delays in delivery.

 - Expand your supply base because believing that only one supplier may put your store’s product run out-of-stock.